-The sub-fund pursues creating a positive social contribution by investing in companies with a strong focus on diversity and equality, while at the same time aiming to provide long term capital growth.
+The sub-fund pursues creating a positive social contribution by invests in companies with a strong social and diversity focus on diversity and equality, while at the same time aiming to provide long term capital growth.
 The sub-fund is managed by female portfolio managers who will analyse the market from their female perspective.
-Gender is a substantial part of the diversity evaluation as women account for the half of the world population, but e.g. women are still underrepresented in executive roles and in boards of the most listed companies.
+Gender is a substantial part of the diversity evaluation as women account for the half of the world population, but e.g. women are still under-represented in executive roles and in boards of the most listed companies.